hsanson/chrome-pass/README.md

 the console.
 2. For root accounts the [Account] can be the root account email used for login.
 3. For IAM accounts the [Account] can be anything that uniquely identifies the credentials.
-For example the account 12 digit ID, or the account alias, or a combination of the account 12 digi ID and the IAM username.
+For example the account 12-digit ID, or the account alias, or a combination of the account 12-digit ID and the IAM username.
-4. For IAM accounts is necessary to edit the password GPG file using `pass edit` and add two key/value pairs: `username=[IAM username]` and `account=[12 digit account id or alias]`.
-When filling AWS signin loging forms, chrome-pass uses these key/value pairs to fill the username and account input fields.
+4. For IAM accounts it is necessary to edit the password GPG file using `pass edit` and add two key/value pairs: `username=[IAM username]` and `account=[12 digit account id or alias]`.
+When filling AWS login forms, chrome-pass uses these key/value pairs to fill the username and account input fields.

 ### Custom input fields

-Using the same logic for IAM accounts, chrome-pass looks for any key/value pairs in the pass gpg files and fills any input field with ID equal to the `key` with the corresponding `value`.
+Using the same feature for IAM accounts, chrome-pass looks for any key/value pairs in the pass gpg files and fills any input field with ID equal to the `key` with the corresponding `value`.